afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 to become Tom.

 The full set of rules of how Russians address each other is much more convoluted and it's not something I miss.
-But I am adding it for completion anyway.
+But I am adding it for completeness anyway.

 # Russian full names